ShauryaUdayMisra/INTRN/replit.md

 - ✅ Removed tech jargon in favor of clear, accessible language for high school students
 - ✅ Fixed logo consistency - changed navigation "I" to lowercase "i" to match branding
 - ✅ Changed "For Highschoolers" text from purple to black for better readability
+- ✅ Replaced white box icon with graduation cap icon in hero section
+- ✅ Changed "Internships for Highschoolers" text to all black for better contrast
+- ✅ Improved logo layout with centered column design

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"